MonkeManX/monkemanx.github.io/content/about.md

 **Aesthetics**
 - What is *love*?
 A: [The desire to attain beauty and goodness and preserve them forever](/articles/symposium/)

 ## Artificial Intelligence

 **Road to AGI**
 Symbolic AI will not lead us to AGI, as it doesn't seem feasible to write enough rules to cover every possible intelligent behavior pattern.
 Instead, the current data-driven paradigm using deep learning, in combination with some form of reinforcement learning, will be needed.
 Deep learning provides the world model, while reinforcement learning allows the agent to act upon the world model and refine it, through a feedback loop, as layed out by *active inference*.

 {{< /details >}}

+To improve clarity and grammar, some of the texts on this site have been proofread and edited using ChatGPT.

 # Contact

 Feel free to contact me, I am happy about every email I receive: monkeman@cock.li

 If you want to encrypt your email use my
 {{< rawhtml >}}
 <a download href="/monkeman_public.asc">public PGP Key</a>.